Economy and Finance

 Connection to STS:

 The effect of social media on the stock market is connected to STS in many ways.
 First, we have had significant technological advancement in social media, with platforms like Twitter, Reddit, and YouTube, along with trading apps like Robinhood, that enable the rapid spread of financial information and influence.
 Everyone now has a phone to access this information, and this is thanks to technological innovation.
 Second, social media fosters communities where individuals share ideas and strategies.
 This leads to collective actions of people putting money into the same stock, which reflects how technology shapes societal behaviors and group dynamics.
 Finally, this new era of social media influence allows society to challenge traditional systems and create more economic opportunities for working-class people in our society.
+Social media platforms like Instagram, Facebook, and YouTube have changed the way people invest.
+A recent study of Angel Broking users in Tumkur, India found that younger investors, especially those with less experience, often make investment decisions based on what they see online (Kumar & Mayya, 2024).
+This shows how technology doesn’t just give people access to financial informat

-Chapter content/quotes/examples:
+Chapter Content/Quotes/Examples:

 Social media had been around since the early 2000s, but when did it really start effecting the stock market?
 People have always been trading stocks, but it was mainly the older generations, however in early 2020 that all changed.
 Covid-19 shocked the world, and with that, the stock market crashed almost instantly and created many buying opportunities.
 When everyone realized that COVID wasn’t the end of the world and companies were able to conduct business again, stocks skyrocketed back up, and this was when younger people who were more risk takers with their money jumped in and started investing.
 Younger people, who are more social media friendly, started sharing their moves and investments online, creating groups that would talk about specific stocks that they were hopeful and confident about being successful.
 This led young investors to discover what a short squeeze was.
-This is a situation in the stock market where a heavily shorted stock rapidly increases in price, forcing short sellers to buy back the stock to cover their positions, leading to a huge increase in stock price.
+This is a situation in the stock market where a heavily shortedstock rapidly increases in price, forcing short sellers to buy back the stock to cover their positions, leading to a huge increase in stock price.
 Most of these short positions are held by big Wall Street hedge fund managers, betting money on a stock to lose value and go out of business.
 This led to someone finding GameStop, a stock that a lot of people on Wall Street thought was going to go out of business because of COVID-19.
-In early 2021, people on Reddit started posting about this stock and got millions of people to invest in it, which caused the stock price to skyrocket as the Wall Street investors who were shorting it before had to sell their shorts to buy the stock, which caused it to go up even higher.
+In early 2021, people on Reddit started posting about this stock and got millions of people to invest in it, which caused the stockprice to skyrocket as the Wall Street investors who were shorting it before had to sell their shorts to buy the stock, which caused it to go up even higher.
 The U. S. Securities and Exchange Commission states that “GameStop Corp and multiple other stocks experienced a dramatic increase in their share price in January 2021 as bullish sentiments of individual investors filled social media.”
 (Biancotti, 2021) This caused the stock price to go from around 10$ to around 400$ in a matter of days.
 This made some individuals millions of dollars.

 The screenshot above is from one of the investors on Reddit, showing gains of millions of dollars.
 The millions of dollars regular working-class people made from this event came straight out of the pockets of the billionaires on Wall Street.
 This one occasion convinced millions of individual investors that if they all gathered together, they could have more power than Wall Street hedge funds.

 Another way social media affected the stock market was when Elon Musk started tweeting about dogecoin and how it was the future of currency.
 This skyrocketed the price of this crypto called dogecoin, which went up thousands of percent.
-This put into question whether some people with big following have too much influence over the markets.
+This put into question whether some people with big following have too muchinfluence over the markets.

 These events put into question whether the use of social media to promote a stock could be considered market manipulation.
 The U.S. Securities and Exchange Commission (SEC) investigated both these situations and came to the conclusion that a collective action like the GameStop event can’t be controlled and that regulation would have to go both ways between retail investors and Wall Street hedge funds, even though Wall Street was pushing for more regulation on retail investors after this event.
 A lot of retail investors also spoke out about insider trading on Wall Street and how shorting a stock really hurts a company.
-From this, since January 2, 2024, “Managers will have to report a monthly average of daily gross short positions if they are at least $10 million or 2.5% of the issuer’s outstanding shares.”
+From this, since January 2, 2024, “Managers will have to report a monthly average of daily gross short positions if they are at least $10million or 2.5% of the issuer’s outstanding shares.”
 (Shipov, 2024) The SEC also investigated Elon Musk for his tweets on Dogecoin and concluded that crypto is a speculative asset, making it hard to enforce any rules.
 Elon Musk also said he was tweeting about it as a joke, also negating any further information that he was using it to make money.

 One of the missing voices in the investing world is women, as in the past, men were typically in charge of household finances.
 Recently, however, “67% of women were investing outside of their retirement accounts, up from 44% in 2018.”
 (Fidelity Investments).
 This is a step in the right direction, but in higher-up financial management, women are still highly underrepresented.
 According to a report from investment research firm Morningstar, “Only about 12.5% of portfolio managers across funds based in the United States are female, almost unchanged from ten years ago,” and “As of the end of last year, just about 26% of over 10,000 funds in the United States were led by a team that included at least one woman.”
 (Reuters, 2023)